jdamata/k8vault/README.md

 # k8vault
 k8vault is a tool to securely store and access kubernetes configuration files.
-It stores kubeconfigs in your operating system's secure keystore and then writes them to ~/.kube/config.
-For this to work, you need the KUBECONFIG env var pointed at ~/.kube/config.
+It stores kubeconfigs in your operating system's keystore and overwrites the ```~/.kube/config``` file when you want to use a kubeconfig.
+For this to work, you need the KUBECONFIG env var pointed at ```~/.kube/config```.

 ## Installing
 You can grab a pre-compiled version of k8vault in the release tab or generate your own: